MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/toastnotification-step5-add-hosted-controls-events-action-callsagent-supervisor-configurations.md

 ms.custom:
 ---

-# Step 5: Add the hosted controls, events, and action calls to the agent and supervisor configurations
+# Step 5: Add the hosted control, events, and action calls to the agent and supervisor configurations

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

+This topic describes how to add hosted control, events, actions calls to the configurations.

 ## Prerequisites

 - You must have required [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] apps permissions to configure [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] and access the required [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] apps entities. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Access management in Unified Service Desk](/dynamics365/customer-engagement/unified-service-desk/admin/security-unified-service-desk)

-- You must have completed [Create agent and supervisor configurations in Unified Service Desk](create-agent-supervisor-configurations-unified-service-desk.md), [Step 1: Create forms to define notification layout](toastnotification-step1-create-forms-define-layout-behavior-notification.md) [Step 2: Create hosted controls](toastnotification-step2-create-hosted-controls.md), [Step 3: Create an action call to display the notification](toastnotification-step3-create-action-call-display-notification.md), and [Step 4: Add the action calls to the events](toastnotification-step4-add-action-calls-events.md).
+- You must have completed [Create agent and supervisor configurations in Unified Service Desk](create-agent-supervisor-configurations-unified-service-desk.md), [Step 1: Create forms to define notification layout](toastnotification-step1-create-forms-define-layout-behavior-notification.md) [Step 2: Create Omni-channel Toast Notification-related hosted control](toastnotification-step2-create-hosted-controls.md), [Step 3: Create Omni-channel Toast Notification-related action call](toastnotification-step3-create-action-call-display-notification.md), and [Step 4: Add Omni-channel Toast Notification-related action calls to events](toastnotification-step4-add-action-calls-events.md).
 The configurations that you completed are required for this topic.

 - You must be familiar with the following concepts in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)]: